B2B Sales Strategy27 min read

 Examples include:

-• Executive hires — New leadership often means new tools and processes
+• Executive hires: new leadership often means new tools and processes

-• Funding announcements — Budget gets unlocked after a raise
+• Funding announcements: budget gets unlocked after a raise

-• Growth signals — Hiring SDRs signals investment in outreach capacity
+• Growth signals: hiring SDRs signals investment in outreach capacity

-• Organizational changes — Restructuring shifts priorities and vendor evaluations
+• Organizational changes: restructuring shifts priorities and vendor evaluations

-Where Buyer Signals Appear on LinkedIn and X
+Where Buyer Signals Appear Across Channels

 LinkedIn Signals